nlkitai/nlux/docs/versioned_docs/version-1.0.15/learn/004-adapters/003-open-ai/003-authentication.md

 # Authentication & Security

-To integrate `nlux` with OpenAI's services, you first need to obtain an API key from OpenAI.
+To integrate `NLUX` with OpenAI's services, you first need to obtain an API key from OpenAI.
 This key acts as your unique identifier and access token for using OpenAI's APIs, including ChatGPT.

 ## Do I need to pay to use OpenAI's APIs?